FrostyX/infra-docs/docs/sysadmin-guide/sops/askbot.rst

 .. title: Ask Fedora SOP
 .. slug: infra-ask-fedora
-.. date: 2015-03-28
+.. date: 2017-05-15
 .. taxonomy: Contributors/Infrastructure

 ==============
 Ask Fedora SOP
 ==============

-To set up http://ask.fedoraproject.org based on Askbot as a question and answer support forum for the Fedora community.
-A devel instance could be seen at http://ask01.dev.fedoraproject.org and the staging instance is at http://ask.stg.fedoraproject.org/
+To set up https://ask.fedoraproject.org based on Askbot as a question and answer support forum for the Fedora community.
+A prodcution instance could be seen at https://ask.fedoraproject.org and the staging instance is at http://ask.stg.fedoraproject.org/

 This page describes how to set up and customize it from scratch.